Find Affordable College Courses

 Searcy, AR

-With a ranking of #7, Harding University did quite well on this year’s best value schools for fine and studio arts students working on their bachelor’s degree.
-Located in the town of Searcy, Harding is a private not-for-profit college with a small student population.
+Harding University did quite well in this year’s ranking of the best places for fine and studio arts students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the distant town of Searcy, Harding is a private not-for-profit school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Harding are $22,230 a year.
+Out-of-state tuition fees for undergraduate students at Harding are $22,230 per year.

 On top of its placing in our value ranking, Harding also did well on our Best Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region list.
 It’s in the top 20% of all schools reviewed in this analysis.

-University of South Florida - Main Campus ranked #8 on this year’s Best Value Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region list.
-USF Tampa is a very large public school located in the city of Tampa.
+University of South Florida - Main Campus came in at #8 in this year’s edition of the Best Value Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region ranking.
+USF Tampa is a fairly large public school located in the large city of Tampa.

-The average tuition and fees for an out-of-state undergraduate student at USF Tampa are $17,324 a year.
+Out-of-state tuition fees for undergraduate students at USF Tampa are $17,324 per year.
 On average, Fine Arts graduates from USF Tampa take out $27,490 in student loans while working on their Bachelor's Degree.

-USF Tampa also claimed a spot on our Best Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region list.
-It’s in the top 20% of all schools in this category.
+USF Tampa excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region list.

 Full Fine & Studio Arts at University of South Florida - Main Campus Report